 Save space in your RV kitchen by attaching magnetic strips on the wall to hold lightweight household items.
 These strips can easily hold kitchen knives to help keep them in place without taking up drawer or counter space.
 Setting up magnetic spice racks is another idea that works well for saving space and keeping your spices organized.

 Because space can be limited in your camper, it’s best to take advantage of vertical storage!
 Installing travel-safe shelves with edges or bumpers is an easy way to keep things organized and secure while living on the road.
 These shelves can be used to store pantry items, canned goods, books, toiletries, or small knick-knacks.

 Hang Items on Wall Hooks

 Installing wall hooks in your RV is the space-saving storage solution you need!
 You can use them to hang items like hats, keys, towels, purses, or small bags of fruit.
 If you want to go the extra mile, consider hanging a pegboard!
 This way, you can rearrange and adjust your hooks as necessary.

 Need a place to store your RV and your belongings while on the road?
 Extra Space Storage has self storage facilities throughout the U.S. that can help.
-Find a storage unit near you!
+Rent storage space near you!